FGMEMBERS/XR_Tampa/README.txt

 Hi,

-We would like to thank you for downloading our XR-Tampa.
+We would like to thank you for downloading our XR-Tampa (MkII).
 This is without a doubt a project for motorists.

 XR-Tampa (XR_Tampa) is licensed under GPL.